anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 Based on Network Layering concept that introduced ealier , Tungsten Fabric Controller , can be considered as SDNu and SDNo

-The SDN controlelr can exposed an NB API that can be consumbed by ETSI MANO for VNF/CNF onboarding , Network Service onboarding and dynaimc Service chaining
+The SDN controller can exposes a NB API that can be consumed by ETSI MANO for VNF/CNF onboarding, network service onboarding and dynamic service function chaining.

 <a name="3.2.6"></a>